dcmvdbekerom/pypdfplot/README.rst

 Anaconda/Spyder
 ===============

-In order for ``pypdfplot`` to work in an Anaconda/Spyder environment, the package has to be installed from source with the "editable" option.
+In order for ``pypdfplot`` to work in an Anaconda/Spyder environment, the package has to be installed from source with the "`editable`" option.

 Download the source code following the instructions above.
 Open an Anaconda prompt and navigate to the directory with the source code.
 Now install the package by typing in the Anaconda prompt: